Female Lieutenant Governor Poised to Take Franken’s Seat

 On Thursday, Al Franken will announce that, in light of the growing number of sexual-harassment allegations against him, he has decided to resign from the Senate.
 Unless he announces that he’s actually comfortable staying on as a pariah — or else, that he’s decided to leave the Democratic caucus, and join a party that takes a more nuanced view of sexual predation.

-But most observers are betting on Door no. 1.
+But most observers are betting on Door No. 1.
 Should Franken bow out, Minnesota’s Democratic governor, Mark Dayton, will have the opportunity to appoint a replacement, who would remain in office until November 2018, when the state would hold a special Senate election.
 The winner of that race would then serve out the remaining two years of Franken’s term, and face reelection in 2020.

 Democrats have a solid bench of political talent in Minnesota (congressmen Keith Ellison and Tim Walz, and attorney general Lori Swanson are among the party’s many plausible statewide candidates).
 And most expected Dayton to pick the cream of that crop, allowing the party to part ways with Franken while still retaining a strong candidate — and the advantage of incumbency — in upcoming races for his Senate seat.
 But the Gopher State governor has other plans.